Mt Ishiwari (石割山)

 2024-01-1310.1km4h40m (the expected time for an average hiker without breaks)

-There is a toilet available near the starting bus stop, as well as at the start of trail.
+There is a toilet available near the bus stop, as well as at the start of trail.

-Public transport access with example schedule
+Public transport access with itinerary

 Time Location Transport Cost